JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 ## What do I need to implement?

 Because of the wide variety or problems and solvers that POMDPs.jl interfaces with, the question of which functions from the interface need to be implemented does not have a short answer for all cases.
 In general, a problem will be defined by implementing a combination of functions from the generative, explicit, and common parts of the interface.

-Specifically, an explicit or generative definition will be needed for each output node in the [Dynamic Bayesian Network (DBN)](@ref Dynamic-baysian-networks) (the next state, reward, and observation for POMDPs, or the next state and reward for MDPs), along with functions to define some other properties of the problem.
+Specifically, an explicit or generative definition will be needed for each output node in the [Dynamic Bayesian Network (DBN)](@ref Dynamic-baysian-networks) (`:sp`, `:r`, and `:o` for POMDPs, or `:sp` and `:r` for MDPs), along with functions to define some other properties of the problem.

 !!! note